steady-step/GMU-2026-Spring-Semester/engh101/week08_log.md

 # Week 8

-    In week 8, engh 101 class was replaced by individual meetings.
+    In week 8, engh 101 class was replaced to individual meetings.

     This meeting was set for discussing my progress of project and synthesis matrix with professor.